 Purpose #2 – Reveal the research gap that you’ll fill

 The second function of the literature review chapter is to show what’s currently missing from the existing research, to lay the foundation for your own research topic.
-In other words, your literature review chapter needs to show that there are currently “missing pieces” in terms of the bigger puzzle, and that your research will fill one of those gaps.
+In other words, your literature review chapter needs to show that there are currently “missing pieces” in terms of the bigger puzzle, and that your study will fill one of those research gaps.
 By doing this, you are showing that your research topic is original and will help contribute to the body of knowledge.
 In other words, the literature review helps justify your research topic.

 For example, let’s say your research aims to identify the drivers of a certain outcome – the factors which contribute to burnout in office workers.
-In this case, you’d likely develop a theoretical framework which details the potential factors (e.g. long hours, excessive stress, etc), as well as the outcome (burnout).
+In this case, you’d likely develop a conceptual framework which details the potential factors (e.g. long hours, excessive stress, etc), as well as the outcome (burnout).
 Those factors would need to emerge from the literature review chapter – they can’t just come from your gut!

 So, in this case, the literature review chapter would uncover each of the potential factors (based on previous studies about burnout), which would then be modelled into a framework.